Vibolrottanaseng/NLP-Assignment-2026/A3_Make_Your_Own_Machine_Translation_Language/README.md

 # A3 - Make Your Own Machine Translation Language (English to Khmer)

 In this assignment I chose to create a machine translation for English to Khmer since it is my native language.
-For this assignment I will explor and comapre between two attention mechanism which are general attention and additive attention.
-The assignment deliver by implementing a web base  application for demonstration.
+In this assignment I will explore and comapre between two attention mechanism which are general attention and additive attention.
+The assignment deliver by implementing a web base application with the best performance attention mechanism for demonstration.

 ---
 ## Dataset